Regression #14877

 It works fine with a Cert generated on a Win server using AES256-SH256 or 3DES-SHA1

-Updated by Danilo Zrenjanin 7 months ago
+Updated by Danilo Zrenjanin about 1 year ago

 In the MacOS, the password gets generated once you right-click on the cert in the Keychain Access and choose export.